Midwife in the Tire Swing

-The ambulance arrived in twelve minutes.
 “Don’t tell me, I know,” Lucy rasped past the oxygen mask fitted over his nose.
-The draft of pure oxygen dried his throat and made the coughing worse when he tried to speak.
-“Enhanced 911.
-It came with the telephone.
-Made us give the road a name.
-It never had a name, did you know?
-Angle rd.
-2317, plat 64.
-On the tax maps.”
+The pure oxygen dried his throat and made the coughing worse when he tried to speak.

 The EMTs strapped Lucy to a wheeled stretcher, immobilizing him, his arms bound tightly against his sides, hands and elbows safe inside the rails.
-A light push and the gurney rolled into the far recesses of the ambulance where it collided with a mesh of safety webbing and was pulled up short “Oof.”
+A hefty push and the gurney rolled into the far recesses of the ambulance where it collided with a mesh of safety webbing and was pulled up short.
 Velcro straps saved him from a concussion on the back of the driver’s seat.

 “Careful.”
 Lucy tried to sound stronger than he felt, then thought What the hell, maybe I’ll get some good dope out of this.
 Lucy coughed and the pain started up anew.
 The open back hatch allowed billows of diesel exhaust to enter the passenger compartment.
 “You’re sure I’m gonna make it?
 They say concussions and gas make for an out-of-body experience.
 Can I count on that?”
 This led to more coughing.

 Sarah speaks.
 “Relax.
 Let go, Lucy... father.
 You are having a near-birth experience.
 Hang on to it; cherish it.
 This is a practice for the next step in your devolution into a spirit-being.
-At birth we come into the light and a new existence.
-At death, we go into a tunnel and come out to the light and a new plane of existence.
-Both are a rebirth, a transformation to a new state of being.
+At birth we come into the light and a new life.
+At death, we go into a tunnel and come out to the light and a new plane of being.
+Both are a rebirth, a transformation.
 Some describe leaving the body as a Kundalini experience; our soul travels up through our chakras, thus the dark tunnel.”